volny/gatsby-blog/src/posts/freecodecamp-roman-numeral-converter.md

 ---
 title: "freeCodeCamp using Modern JavaScript #3 - Roman Numeral Converter"
 date: "2017-10-09"
-excerpt: "This could be messy. freeCodeCamp asks us to write a converter for roman numerals.
+summary: "This could be messy. freeCodeCamp asks us to write a converter for roman numerals.
 Let's use modern JavaScript to solve the problem elegantly."
 tags:
   - "freeCodeCamp"
   - "JavaScript"